lilab-bcb/pegasus/scCloud/docs/usage.rst

 	-\\-plot-filtration-figsize <figsize>
 		Figure size for filtration plots. <figsize> is a comma-separated list of two numbers, the width and height of the figure (e.g. 6,4).

-	-\\-make-output-seurat-compatible
+	-\\-output-seurat-compatible
-		Make output h5ad file seurat compatible.
-Caution: this will significantly increase the output size.
-Do not turn this option on for large data sets.
+		Output seurat-compatible h5ad file.
+Caution: File size might be large, do not turn this option on for large data sets.

 	-\\-output-loom
 		Output loom-formatted file.